 Even if you have messed up big time, communicate

-Despite many web experts advice on not having my email on and mobile number on my website’s contact us page, I continue to do that.
-You can have a look it here.
-I do not want people who are interested in my services to speak to enquiries when I exist.
+Despite many web experts’ advice on not having my email and mobile number on my website’s Contact Us page, I continue to do that.
+You can have a look at it here.
+I do not want people who are interested in my services to speak to Enquiries when I exist.